mypreview/GEO-Top-Bar/docs/README.md

 * Emoji support
 * Compatible with IE10+

-## Examples
+## Live Demo

-Check out the [Showcase](https://github.com/QingWei-Li/docsify/#showcase) to docsify in use.
+Check out the [Live Demo](https://demo.mypreview.one/hypermarket/) to visit GEO Top Bar in action.

-## Donate
+## Purchase this plugin

-Please consider donating if you think docsify is helpful to you or that my work is valuable.
-I am happy if you can help me [buy a cup of coffee](https://github.com/QingWei-Li/donate). :heart:
+This is item is only available to purchase from CodeCanyon. :moneybag: